tomasmotastudios/tomasmotastudios/about.md

-**Tomás Mota** is a **front-end developer** from Marinha Grande, Portugal 🇵🇹.
+**Tomás Mota** is a **full-tack developer** from Marinha Grande, Portugal 🇵🇹.
 He works as a freelancer, focusing on building modern, accessible, and responsive interfaces — always balancing aesthetics with functionality.

 ---